daffl/breezy/documentation.md

 `dist/breezy.js` can also be loaded as an AMD and CommonJS module.
 If included without a module loader, the global variable `breezy` will be available.

-Breezy has no hard dependencies but if you want your templates to automatically update when the displayed data change, you will also need to include [ObserveJS](https://github.com/Polymer/observe-js):
+Breezy has no hard dependencies but if you want your templates to automatically update when the displayed data change, you will also need to install [ObserveJS](https://github.com/Polymer/observe-js):

 > bower install observe-js

-And in the page as well:
+And include it in the page as well:

 ```html
 <script src="bower_components/observe-js/src/observe.js"></script>